 Though Smoke cleansing has existed for thousands of years it is still a widely unknown or misunderstood practice.
 If you are unfamiliar with smoke cleansing, you are not alone.
 You might be surprised to find out how common the practice actually is.

-So what is smudging?
+So what is smoke cleansing?

 Although the actual contents of the burnt offerings may differ between cultures, the purpose is the same.
 Eastern cultures historically burn resin-based incenses like Frankincense, Copal and Myrrh.
 Western cultures traditionally burn dried herbs like White Sage, Desert Sage, Tobacco, Cedar, Sweet Grass, Lavender and Palo Santo.

-When to Smudge
+When to Cleanse